Birthday forecast (10/3/23)

 Birthday Forecast for October 3rd, 2023 with 18 Storm Team Meteorologist Nick Guzzo.

-Happy 6th birthday to Christopher.
+Happy 5th birthday to Conor.
 We all hope you have an amazing day!

 If you would like to have someone’s birthday recognized, you can submit their picture